Top 20 Albums of 2004

 (Rough Trade)

-Why is that the more and more I listen to this album it starts sounding like an off- Broadway musical?
-This isn’t an affront to the quality of this album at all, in fact I see as a testament to the quality and cohesiveness of the Furnaces song writing.
-I’m coining this album “theatrical-pop,” as it doesn’t fit any of the generic molds of rock genres, except maybe prog, what with its ten minute songs and all.
-Quirky song writing and instrumentation, girl/boy vocals and undeniable catchiness make this album a keeper. — Wilson Drozdowski
+With each listen, Blueberry Boat sounds more and more like an off-Broadway musical.
+This isn’t an affront to the quality of this album at all, in fact I see as a testament to the quality and cohesiveness of the Fiery Furnaces’ songwriting.
+Their unique style of theatrical pop doesn’t fit any of the generic molds of rock genres, except maybe prog, what with its ten-minute songs and all.
+Quirky songwriting and instrumentation, shared vocals between the Friedberger siblings and undeniable catchiness make this album a keeper. — Wilson Drozdowski

 18. AC Newman – The Slow Wonder